 Either type of screw terminal connection can be unfastened and reconnected as many times as you like—they will never wear out.
 Screw terminals are capable of making a tighter connection with the wires, which not only prevents the wires from coming loose; it also creates a better electrical connection.
 Electricity passes through a tight connection more freely than a loose connection.

-Push-In Terminals With Clamping Screws
+Push-in Terminals With Clamping Screws

 Some switches and outlets offer the best of both worlds: push-in fittings that have screw clamps to tighten the connection.
 These allow for quick installation without having to bend the wires, and they add a second layer of protection by letting you clamp down on the inserted wire with a screw.
 While they seem like a great option, push-in terminals with clamping screws do not provide the same secure connection as a clockwise loop does.
 Often, folding and pushing wires back into the box loosens connection.